peternagy1332/json-editor-mcp/README.md

 - Use `merge_duplicate_keys` when JSON files have duplicate keys
 - Example: `merge_duplicate_keys("messages/en.json")`
 - This performs deep merge with last value wins for primitives

+### For Reading Multiple Files:
+- Use `read_multiple_json_values` to read the same path from multiple JSON files
+- Example: `read_multiple_json_values(["en.json", "es.json"], "common.welcome")`
+- Returns a map with file paths as keys and extracted values as values
+- Handles errors gracefully - if one file fails, others are still processed

 ## When to Use These Tools:
 - ✅ Editing translation files (messages/*.json)